 How to Approach a Health System Rebrand

 Rebranding your health system isn’t a question of if, but when.
 To stay relevant, brand promises and experiences must shift to meet new expectations – and expectations for patient care keep evolving.
-So, how should a healthcare marketing team approach a change in their identity?
+So, how should a healthcare marketing team approach a change in healthcare brand identity?
 In our opinion, methodically.

-By addressing the following three questions, any marketer can understand the basics of rebranding and decide if it’s time to put a plan into action.
+By addressing the following three questions, any marketer can understand how to approach a health system rebrand and decide if it’s time to put a plan into action.

-- What type of rebranding strategy should you use?
+- What type of healthcare rebranding strategy should you use?

 Rebranding in its simplest form is a process.
-The process includes several steps with an end goal of changing how the target audience perceives the company.
+The process includes several steps with the end goal of changing how the target audience perceives the company.
 Steps include: